Asma-Hawari/TimberBase/README.md

 <p align="center">
 <img src="src/main/resources/data/Architecture.png" alt="Architecture">
 </p>

+- The code is designed using the desgin patterns and coding best practice technique ,it's scalable where any new entity can be added easily in the same structure.
+- S.O.L.I.D Principles are applied.

+#### The End Points

+The application is deployed on Heroku, a postman collection can be found in <a href="src/main/resources/data/TimberBase.postman_collection.json">TimberBase.postman_collection.jso</a> to test all the endpoints.

 #### Code Test
 SpringBootTest is used to run integration tests for the Rest Controller, Positive tests are added.